 QA, Format, and Deliver

-Every generated task passes automated quality checks — response completeness, code validity, instruction clarity — followed by expert human review.
+Every task passes automated quality checks — response completeness, code validity, instruction clarity — followed by expert human review.
 Tasks are delivered in JSONL format compatible with OpenAI fine-tuning, HuggingFace Datasets, and all major LLM training frameworks.
 Data cards, schema documentation, and version metadata included.

 Task Categories